STOLYPIN: It isn’t the ‘Usual Suspect' who is really 'weaponising gas'

 Nonetheless, that lazy and self-interested search for an external excuse is certainly one of those factors.
 The particular problem with lazy explanations is that they often lead to lazy – and that means expensive and/or fruitless – policy responses.
 Talk of creating a European strategic gas reserve, for example, would be expensive and politically complex, and take years, all of which mean it would have no impact on the current situation.
 However, it can get much more political traction by being securitised, presented as a way of “defending” Europe against Putin's “energy weapon.”

 The second is that the Nord Stream 2 issue has become about much more than the pipeline but a tribal divide over the place of Russia in the world.
 Whether or not some of the pipelines' foes were also motivated by interests in LNG, whether selling it or receiving it, this has assumed a significance out of all proportion to the actual pipeline.
 Those who claim that it would somehow make Europe more dependent on Russia's “energy weapon” fail to explain quite how.
-Yes, it would allow Gazprom to send as little as it could through the Ukrainian pipes and this minimise payments to Kyiv, which is undoubtedly (and no doubt intentionally) bad for the Ukrainians, but it would hardly affect how much Russian gas Europe consumes.
+Yes, it would allow Gazprom to send as little as it could through the Ukrainian pipes and thus minimise payments to Kyiv, which is undoubtedly (and no doubt intentionally) bad for the Ukrainians, but it would hardly affect how much Russian gas Europe consumes.

 If anything, it might actually increase the EU's energy security.
 Although the days of Moscow turning off the gas are likely gone – the Russians cannot afford to go without the income – when Europe has suffered in the past, it was essentially as collateral, caught by the Kremlin's dispute with Kyiv.
 Yet while Putin might be willing to play hardball with Ukraine, he would likely think twice before trying to do the same with Germany.
 It is worth noting that Angela Markel has been very bullish that further sanctions would result from any Russian efforts to “weaponise” the pipeline.

-Thus, an essentially emotional campaign against Nord Stream 2, limits Europe's energy options and keeps prices high, in a last-ditch bid to punish Gazprom and the Kremlin (and, implicitly, Germany).
+Thus an essentially emotional campaign against Nord Stream 2 limits Europe's energy options and keeps prices high, in a last-ditch bid to punish Gazprom and the Kremlin (and, implicitly, Germany).
 Quite who is weaponising gas here?

-Thirdly, the easy assumption that whenever Russia is involved, “hybrid war” and “malign influence” comes in its wake, while understandable, always risks spiralling into a vicious circle.
+Thirdly, the easy assumption that whenever Russia is involved “hybrid war” and “malign influence” come in its wake, while understandable, always risks spiralling into a vicious circle.
 Touchy, acutely aware of its relative weaknesses and forever seeing subtle plots in Western blunders, the Kremlin tends to respond badly to overheated political rhetoric.
 One of the great virtues of Joe Biden's handling of Putin at the Geneva summit was to keep the tough talking to the private session, while treating Russia with respect in public.
 This may sound trivial, but policies are decided by people, and the ageing lords of the Kremlin take language seriously.

 Meanwhile, the risk is that at home, such rhetoric locks Western governments into futile and counter-productive gestures.
 Already I am aware of at least a couple of European foreign ministries brainstorming how to “punish Moscow for creating the gas crisis” just in case their political masters demand it.
 I asked one of those involved if the team actually believed Russia was to blame.
 Of course not, came the reply, but you know how politicians are…